Wasi-Genius/Twitter-Clone/README.md

 ## Features

 - **Authentication & Authorization**
-  - Secure JWT-based login/signup
+  - Secure JWT-based login/sign up
   - Protected routes and session management
+  - Hashed passwords and password comparison using Bcrypt
 - **User Profiles**
   - View, edit, and update profile details
   - Upload avatar and banner images
+  - View user, liked, and bookmarked posts
 - **Posts**
   - Create, edit, and delete posts
-  - Like and comment functionality (extendable)
+  - Like, comment, repost, and bookmark posts
+  - Upload viewable images
 - **Follow System**
   - Follow/unfollow users
   - Personalized feed based on followed users
+  - Who to follow right panel system
 - **Notifications**
-  - Real-time notifications for follows, likes, and comments
+  - Real-time notifications for follows, likes, comments, and bookmarks
+  - Delete one notification at a time or all notifications at once
 - **Responsive UI**
-  - Mobile-first design
+  - Mobile and desktop compatible design
   - Skeleton loaders for improved UX
+  - Real time data fetching and UI changes
 - **Utilities**
   - Date formatting
   - Custom hooks for state management
+  - Seamless database integration and mutation

 ---

 ## Architecture

-The project is organized into a clear separation of concerns:
+The project is organized into a backend and front end:

 - **Backend (Node.js, Express, MongoDB)**